serivesmejia/EOCV-Sim/USAGE.md

     @Override
     public Mat processFrame(Mat input) {
-        /* Processing and detection stuff */
+        /^ Executed each frame, the returned mat will be the one displayed */ /* Processing and detection stuff */
         return input; // Return the input mat
                       // (Or a new, processed mat)